 Once the 3D models were complete Paolo collaborated with CNC experts Marino to machine bucks of the individual pieces.
 These were then utilized to create molds for the final fiberglass laminated components.
 When purchased as a complete package it features around a dozen components.
 The kit is designed to work with the standard Monster fuel tank but pretty much everything else gets replaced.
 Fitting the body kit to the Monster chassis also required the development of bespoke mounting hardware which Paolo has also created.
 These include a custom rear subframe and brackets for fitting the fork covers and for relocating the stock instrument cluster.

 When building his own M-S4R Paolo made several other design choices to get his bike looking exactly how he wanted.
 To free up the tail section the factory twin side pipes have been replaced by an underslung QD EX Box exhaust.
-The Euro 3 compliant system increases performance as well as lowering the bike’s center of gravity.
-Most importantly though it helps to tighten the Monsters proportions by visually pulling the engine and rear-wheel together.
+The Euro 3 compliant system increases performance as well as lowering the bike’s centre of gravity.
+Most importantly though it helps to tighten the Monster’s proportions by visually pulling the engine and rear wheel together.
 To keep the Monster looking svelte the stock indicators have been replaced by slimline LED units and there’s an LED brake light recessed into the tail.
-Meanwhile, upfront the standard Monster S4R headlight is gone, in its place is a MH900 unit and the stock handlebars replaced with clip-ons.
-To drop as much weight as possible Paolo’s also installed a plethora of carbon fiber covers and machined performance parts to his Monsters engine.
+Meanwhile, up front the standard Monster S4R headlight is gone, in its place is an MH900 unit and the stock handlebars replaced with clip-ons.
+To drop as much weight as possible Paolo’s also installed a plethora of carbon fibre covers and machined performance parts to his Monsters engine.

 The Tex Design Monster S4R kit, which is available online, is purchased as individual components that can be arranged to create a number of different layouts.
 This adds flexibility and personalization to an already unique design.
 Paolo has broken the options into 3 categories of Streetfighter, Road Rage, and Sting Racer.
 The Streetfighter is our pick of the 3 as it celebrates what we love most about the Monster, its naked styling.
 The streetfighter configuration adds fork covers a headlight shroud and the option to run either a belly pan or engine fairing.
 The Road Rage and Sting Racer options add a front cowl designed for either the street or race track and remove the ability to run the fork covers.